eyanghwx/hydra/sample-apps/LAMP/README.txt

    limitations under the License.
 -->

-How to create a Slider app package for jenkins
+How to create a Slider app package for LAMP (Linux Apache MySQL PHP)

-Create a zip package at the root of the package (<slider enlistment>/jenkins/) zip -r Jenkins-1.0.0.zip .
+Create a zip package at the root of the package (<slider enlistment>/LAMP/) zip -r LAMP-1.0.0.zip .

 Verify the content using
-  unzip -l "$@" Jenkins-1.0.0.zip
+  unzip -l "$@" LAMP-1.0.0.zip

 appConfig-default.json and resources-default.json are not required to be packaged.
 These files are included as reference configuration for Slider apps and are suitable